SumitPugalia/replayx/README.md

 ### Contributing

 Contributions are welcome.
-Open an issue or PR.
-Ensure tests pass and follow the project's formatting and style (Credo, Dialyzer).
+Please read [CONTRIBUTING.md](https://github.com/SumitPugalia/replayx/blob/main/CONTRIBUTING.md) for how to run tests, format, and submit changes.
+By participating, you agree to our [Code of Conduct](https://github.com/SumitPugalia/replayx/blob/main/CODE_OF_CONDUCT.md).

 ---

+## Security

+To report a security vulnerability, please see [SECURITY.md](https://github.com/SumitPugalia/replayx/blob/main/SECURITY.md).
+Do not open a public issue.

+---

 ## License

 Copyright 2025.
-Licensed under the [Apache License, Version 2.0](LICENSE).
+Licensed under the [Apache License, Version 2.0](https://github.com/SumitPugalia/replayx/blob/main/LICENSE).